DougSalt/gpg/paper/paper.md

 The external tool chosen is GNU Privacy Guard, hereafter referred to as GPG.
 This is a well known suite of programs that at its heart uses OpenPGP standard as defined by RFC4880 (also known as PGP) [@].
-Although designed primarily for the purposes of safe-guarding communications, GnuPG allows the encryption of data; it features a versatile key management system, along with access modules for all kinds of public key directories.
+Although designed primarily for the purposes of safe-guarding communications, GPG allows the encryption of data; it features a versatile key management system, along with access modules for all kinds of public key directories.
 GPG is a command line tool with features for easy integration with other applications.
 The software is mature